 At its core, Easter is a celebration of the central events of Christianity, the events that launched the faith and on which our hope is based: the crucifixion, burial, and resurrection of Jesus Christ for the world’s salvation.

 How does a focus on spiritual health and belief in the Resurrection fit with rare disease advocacy?

 What can a dog teach us about embracing the hope God offers in Christ?

 In some ways, our cat Evangeline isn’t all that different from the Good News of Christ.

-Last year, a friend gave me a few daffodils to plant and enjoy.
 The growth, dormancy, and regrowth of these beautiful plants remind me of three key aspects of the Christian faith.

 We who live by faith need reminders of Who we have faith in and why we have that faith – what He can do and that He is still willing to do it.